Allison DuBois: Criticism

 Former FBI profiler, behavioral science expert and MSNBC analyst Clint Van Zandt challenges statements about psychics helping law enforcement arguing, "If psychics were truly successful and if their results were not simply the consequence of trickery (at worse [sic]) or good interviewing skills (at best), then why don't law enforcement agencies have psychic detective squads, a real X-Files Unit, or other ways to integrate these paranormal investigative capabilities?"

+In a spontaneous 2010 appearance on The Real Housewives of Beverly Hills as a dinner guest of Camille Grammer, DuBois was met with criticism by cast member and actress Kyle Richards and Faye Resnick after DuBois infamously asserted that Richards' husband, Mauricio Umansky, would "never emotionally fulfill" her, and that once their children were older, they would have nothing in common.
+In July 2023, Richards and Umansky separated after 27 years of marriage, to which DuBois responded in an Instagram post "I guess I'm the only one who 'saw' this coming."

+In February 2026, the Disappearance of Nancy Guthrie gained attention as the 84-year-old mother of NBC News journalist and Today co-anchor Savannah Guthrie appears to have been kidnapped from her home in Catalina Foothills, a suburb of Tucson, Arizona.
+According to scientific paranormal researcher Ben Radford, as of March 31, 2026, no psychic medium has come forward with any credible information about the disappearance.
+DuBois claims that she has not been approached and cannot comment as it could harm the family or the investigation.
+The medium claims she is too ethical to help solve the case.
+Professor of philosophy Massimo Pigliucci, who writes about ethics stated, "If you tell the world you possess a special ability to help locate missing persons, you cannot later treat that ability as purely elective or subject to a formal invitation process.
+The claim and the duty are inseparable: we don't accept this kind of selective engagement from anyone else who claims relevant expertise in an emergency - we wouldn't accept it from a doctor, a structural engineer, or a trained rescuer."

 Personal life

 DuBois's parents, Mike Gomez and Tienna DuBois, divorced when she was young.
 Tienna remarried and divorced again when Allison was 12.
 In her first book, DuBois writes about seeing her stepdad in public with his new family.
 DuBois is married to Joe Klupar and they have three daughters: Aurora, Fallon, and Sophia.
 DuBois believes that her daughters share her psychic abilities.

-In 2010, DuBois made a one-time appearance on The Real Housewives of Beverly Hills at a dinner party hosted by Camille Grammer (now Camille Meyer).